 DyVersaCo is fortunate to have an array of second trumpet and sax/clarinet musicians performing with them.
 Included in this are Gary Jasicki, Mike Cielecki, and Jens Jensen.
 Gary is an original member of the Jolly Jokers and has also performed with The Polka Padre (Father Kapoun) & The Ambassadors, Billy Jasicki & Polka Joy, and John Filipczak & The Classics.
 Mike is a long time member of Ray Dorschner's Rainbow Valley Dutchmen as well as Karl & The Country Dutchmen.
 He also had his own band for a number of years called the Polka Chips.
 Jens is also a long time member of the Rainbow Valley Dutchmen and has recorded with the Andy Justman Orchestra.
 He has been a band director/music teacher for over 20 years.
 These astounding musicians have countless years of experience in the polka field, which give them the ability to improvise and provide perfect harmonies for the band's arrangements.

-Last, but not least is Craig and Lori's son, Christopher Ebel, who started playing drums at the age of 3.
+Last, but not least is Craig's son, Christopher Ebel, who started playing drums at the age of 3.
 He travels with the band and sets in a few tunes on the drums at each performance.
-He also mimics his parents by playing a toy accordion.
+He also plays concertina and oversees the merchandise display.
 Christopher loves polka music, which is seen by his infectious smile when he is on stage.
 He has been featured on WCCO TV, the Minneapolis/St. Paul CBS affiliate, where he was labeled the "Amazing 6-Year-Old Polka Drummer" in 2011.
 To watch the CBS story, click here.
 This segment was due to a passerby's upload to YouTube where Christopher has snagged over 360,000 views.
 Recently, at the age of 7, he also appeared in a segment entitled, "Land of 10,000 Stories," on KARE 11, the Minneapolis/St. Paul NBC affiliate, where he was given the title, "Polka Phenom."
 Click here for the NBC "Land of 10,000 Stories."
-Although he is barely able to reach the pedals, he is a wonder to watch!